filipmilanovic/nba_database/README.md

 ### Set-up Instructions
 - Start Docker on your machine
-- In the terminal, run `docker compose up --build`, and wait for the MySQL database to be built
+- In the terminal, run `make database-up`, and wait for the MySQL database to be built
+- Remember to note down the randomly generated Root password
 - The database should now be available at [localhost:3308](http://localhost:3308), with PHPMyAdmin available at [localhost:8080](http://localhost:8080)